 Equity is the difference between how much your property is now worth and how much you still owe on the home loan for that property.
 If your property is now worth more than you still owe on the home loan for it, this is known as ‘positive equity’.
 If you already have a home loan on a property, you may be able to use some of the positive equity on that loan as a deposit towards buying another property – if you can afford to repay two mortgages at once, that is.

 Are home loans with no deposit a good idea?

-- Higher interest rates if you borrow more than 80% of the property purchase price.
+- Some lenders charge higher interest rates if you borrow more than 80% of the property purchase price.
 Plus, the more you borrow, generally the more interest you’ll have to pay the lender over the life of the loan.

-- There could be a lengthy and difficult approval process for no deposit home loans, because of the need for credit checks on guarantor as well as the borrower.
+- There could be a lengthy and difficult approval process for no-deposit home loans.
+This is because of the need for additional credit checks on the borrower and the guarantor if applicable.

 - It may not be a good idea to borrow the full purchase price, because if the value of your property decreases while you are paying off your mortgage, you may end up owing more than it is worth.
 This is called being in ‘negative equity’.